dijasila/GPAW/doc/documentation/do-gmf/do-gmf.rst

 ground state of the dihydrogen molecule.
 The molecule is stretched beyond the Coulson-Fischer point, at which both a ground state solution with conserved symmetry and two lower-energy degenerate ground state solutions with broken spin symmetry exist.
-First, a spin-polarized direct minimization is performed starting from GPAW default initial guess for the orbitals.
+First, a spin-polarized direct minimization is performed starting from the GPAW default initial guess for the orbitals.
 Stability analysis confirms that the obtained solution is a first-order saddle point on the electronic energy surface, meaning that the symmetry-conserving solution is obtained.
 Second, the electronic structure is displaced along the eigenvector